aptitudetechnology/InvoicePlanePy/quote-add-product-instructions-for-copilot.md

 If You Want the Feature:
 You'll need to implement these changes to connect your existing products API to the quote editing interface.

-so far we have created the template for the model under
+so far we have created the template for the model under:

 templates/modals/add_product_modal.html